surfstudio/ReactiveDataDisplayManager/Documentation/Accessibility/Pages/Usage.md

 }
 ```

 *Note: all system actions such as swipes, editing, moving, drag and drop are already provided by UIKit in another way.
-Use these actions to add custom interaction with the cell content.*
+Use this actions provider to add custom interaction with the cell content.*

 *Example:*
 ```swift